This information is only relevant to employers and employees in the WA state industrial relations system.

-Eligible employees, including casuals, are entitled up to two days of paid bereavement leave on the death of member of the family or household.
+Full time, part time and casual employees are entitled to up to two days of paid bereavement leave on the death of a member of the family or household.
 A member of the family or household means any of the following people:

 - the employee’s spouse or de facto partner

-- a child, step child or grandchild of the employee (including an adult child, step-child or grandchild)
+- a child, step child or grandchild of the employee (including an adult child, step child or grandchild)

 - a parent, step parent or grandparent of the employee

 - a sibling of the employee

 - any other person who at, or immediately before, the relevant time lived with the employee as a member of the employee’s household.

 Bereavement leave can be taken for each occasion there is a death of a member of the family or household.
 Bereavement leave does not accrue from year to year and unused bereavement leave is not paid out when an employee ceases employment.

 An employer can reasonably request proof of the death, and the employee's relationship with the deceased person, before granting bereavement leave.
 Provided that the requirements for bereavement leave are satisfied and proof can be supplied of the employee’s relationship with the deceased, it is unlawful to refuse a request for bereavement leave.